pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 If you have imported bank data on the event level, navigate to :navpath:Your event → :material-bank: Bank transfer:, which lands you on the page titled "Import bank data".
 The process is the same from here on out.

-If there are unresolved transactions, they will be displayed on this page under a list titled "Unresolved transactions".
+If there are unresolved transactions, they will be displayed on this page as a list titled "Unresolved transactions".
 For every transaction in this list, you have two options:
 You can either tell pretix to ignore it by clicking the :btn-icon:fontawesome-solid-trash-can:: button, or you can search for a matching order and assign the order code to the transaction.